emhoracek/libbyhoracek.com/clt.md

 1. The CLT buys or is donated a dilapidated building.
 2. The CLT works with an interested resident and relevant experts to make a plan for the building.
 3. The resident buys the *building* from the CLT while the CLT retains ownership of the *land*.
+4. The CLT and new owner work together to make the building liveable.
-4. The resident makes monthly lease payments to the CLT and builds equity.
+4. The owner makes monthly lease payments to the CLT and continues to build equity.
-5. The resident eventually sells their home to a new resident with the oversight of the CLT.
+5. The owner eventually sells their home to a new resident with the oversight of the CLT.

 The membership and board will have three parts to represent different members of the community:
 * CLT Residents
-* General public
+* Community members
-* Experts and elected officials
+* Relevant experts and elected officials

-If you're interested in becoming a member or helping in any other way, please fill out the form below.
+If you're interested in becoming a member or helping in any other way, please fill out the form below and we'll get in touch.

 <div>
   <div class="ml-embedded" data-form="4jk3T0"></div>